gregwhitaker/nats-pubsub-example/README.md

 An example of using [NATS](http://nats.io) to do pub-sub and streaming messaging.

+# Prerequisites
+The examples in this repository require the following:

+* Running NATS Server instance

+    The NATS server can be easily started as a Docker container by following the [instructions](https://hub.docker.com/_/nats/) here.

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/nats-example/issues).